mesuutt/ssed/README.md

-###You can use ssed for pipe output of any app to sse clients.
+###You can use ssed for pipe STDOUT of any command-line program to SSE clients.

 ### How to install ssed